yetanotherchris/yetanotherchris.dev/_posts/2009-02-02-unix-cheat-sheet.md

 - `chown [user:group] fileordirectory` - changes the user and group ownership of a file or directory.
 Use -R to recursively change a whole directory and its sub directories.
 - `chgrp [group] fileordirectory` - changes the groupownership of a file or directory.
 Use -R to recursively change a whole directory and its sub directories.

-### MySQL

-- mysqldump - Dumps a table,database or all databases to a SQL file.
-Use the -opt argument for best results e.g.
-- mysqldump -u username -p -opt database > file.sql
-- mysql - The mySQL query manager.
-To import/export a database to or from a SQL try:
-- mysql -u username -p database < file*to*go_in.sql
-- mysql -u username -p database > file*to*go_to.sql

 ## Permissions calculator
 <script>